-5. Third parties that may have access to your personal data
+8. Third parties that may have access to your personal data

 You can set preferences for how Google advertises to you using the Google Ad Preferences page.

-6. Your data protection rights
+9. Your data protection rights

-Right to rectification.
-You have the right to correct any information we store which might be incorrect, incomplete, or out of date.
+Right to rectification: you have the right to correct any information we store which might be incorrect, incomplete, or out of date.

-Right to restrict processing.
-If we are processing your personal data on the basis of our legitimate interest, you have the right to ask us to stop.
+Right to restrict processing: if we are processing your personal data on the basis of our legitimate interest, you have the right to ask us to stop.
 We must then do so unless we believe we have a legitimate overriding reason to continue processing your personal data.

-Right to object.
-You have the right at any time to stop us from sending you marketing material.
+Right to object: you have the right at any time to stop us from sending you marketing material.
 You can do this by clicking in the ‘unsubscribe’ link in any email communication that we send you or contacting [email protected].

-Right of access.
-You have the right to ask us what data we hold which concerns you.
+Right of access: you have the right to ask us what data we hold which concerns you.
 Such requests are usually free, but we will ask you to submit your query in writing and include your full name, email address and phone number (in order to verify your identity).

-Right to data portability.
-You have the right to receive a copy of the personal data that we hold about you and/or have such personal data transmitted from us to another data controller if this is technically doable.
+Right to data portability: you have the right to receive a copy of the personal data that we hold about you and/or have such personal data transmitted from us to another data controller if this is technically doable.

-7. Complaints about your personal data
+10. Complaints about your personal data

-You first can contact us by sending an email to [email protected] and we will deal with your concerns, however if you still feel that your data is not being handled appropriately, you have the right to lodge a complaint with the Information Commissioner’s Office.
+You first can contact us by sending an email to [email protected] and we will deal with your concerns.

+If you still feel that your data is not being handled appropriately, you have the right to lodge a complaint with the Information Commissioner’s Office.
 You can contact them by calling 0303 123 1113, or online at www.ico.org.uk/concerns (this links through to a third party website over which we have no control).